microsoft/pxt-calliope/libs/datalogger/docs/reference/datalogger.md

 | 19 | 4 | 98 |
 <br/>

-A data item consits of value name, which is it's assigned column too, and the item's value.
+A data item consists of value name, which is it's assigned column too, and the item's value.
 They are called "column-value" items.
 Here's how a column-value item is created.

 ```blocks
 let item = datalogger.createCV("temperature", input.temperature())